 To err on the side of passion is human and right and the only way I’ll live.

 Patrick Tillman was born to parents Mary and Patrick on November 6, 1976, in San Jose, California.
-The oldest of three boys, Pat was a caring and protective brother and a natural leader with a tendency to push limits – in life, the classroom and on the field.
+The eldest of three boys, Pat was a caring and protective brother and a natural leader with a tendency to push limits – in life, the classroom and on the field.

 At Leland High School in San Jose, California (1990-1994), that challenger mentality would become his signature.
 His diligence and relentless curiosity amazed almost everyone he came into contact with.
 In high school he was a star who led his high school team to a Central Coast Division I Football Championship – after he was told he was too small to ever play football.